There’s nothing like the light, crispy crunch of a perfect tempura batter, plus some awesome, garlicky vegetable soba noodles! Japan or bust!

 2 teaspoons grated or finely chopped ginger

-If making it a cold soba salad instead of a warm saute, add some peeled, seeded and shredded cucumber.
+If making cold soba noodles, instead of a warm saute, add some peeled, seeded and shredded cucumber.
+Also, if making it cold, sometimes I also like to add crab and mayo, similar to a Kani salad, but with noodles!

 2 tablespoons sesame oil